sycarion/StaffoftheXO/dev/More Magic Styles.md

 One region has a roll 2d6 against a rune based on 'found' alien technology.

 Another uses the 'five salts', each salt is like a school of magic.
+Salts use usage dice to control supplies of the salts.
+Refining salt increases the die by 1 or 2.
+There is a magic item (the Exacter) that allows the die to go up 3 places to a max of d12, but only for one type of salt.

 A third uses a device to steal a bit of essence from a creature to make potions and spell-like effects.